EqualMa/ghall/README.md

 ## GraphQL Api

-the design principle of `ghack` GraphQL api is:
+the design principle of `ghall` GraphQL api is:

-`ghack` GraphQL api should be a subset of [GitHub GraphQL Api](https://docs.github.com/graphql), which means:
+`ghall` GraphQL api should be a subset of [GitHub GraphQL Api](https://docs.github.com/graphql), which means:

-- [`ghack` graphql schema](schema.ghack.graphql) should be a subset of [GitHub public graphql schema](https://docs.github.com/public/schema.docs.graphql),
+- [`ghall` graphql schema](schema.ghall.graphql) should be a subset of [GitHub public graphql schema](https://docs.github.com/public/schema.docs.graphql),

-- each query to `ghack` graphql api, should be also a valid query for GitHub GraphQL Api, and have same response
+- each query to `ghall` graphql api, should be also a valid query for GitHub GraphQL Api, and have same response

-For short: **`ghack` GraphQL api is an implementation for a subset of GitHub GraphQL Api**
+For short: **`ghall` GraphQL api is an implementation for a subset of GitHub GraphQL Api**

 ## Getting Started